Horatius Murray: Postwar career

 After the war, Murray was appointed Director of Personal Services in 1946 and then General Officer Commanding (GOC) 1st Infantry Division in 1947 in which role he was posted to Palestine and was mentioned in dispatches for services in Palestine between March and September 1947.
-He went on to become District Officer Commanding Northumbrian District and the Territorial 50th (Northumbrian) Infantry Division in 1951.
+He relinquished command in December 1950 and went on to become District Officer Commanding Northumbrian District and the Territorial Army's 50th (Northumbrian) Infantry Division in 1951.

-Relinquishing command of the 50th Division and the Northumbrian District in August 1953, Murray saw action again as GOC 1st Commonwealth Division in the Korean War.
+Relinquishing command of the 50th Division and the Northumbrian District in August 1953, Murray was appointed GOC 1st Commonwealth Division after the ceasefire had been declared in the Korean War.
 He relinquished the command in November 1954.
 In 1955, he was appointed GOC-in-Chief of Scottish Command in the temporary rank of lieutenant general and Governor of Edinburgh Castle.
 The lieutenant general's rank was made substantive in May.

 In 1958, Murray became Commander-in-Chief Allied Forces Northern Europe.
 He relinquished the appointment in July 1961, having been promoted to full general in 1959.
 He retired from the British Army in September 1961.
 He maintained his links with the army, retaining the honorary Colonelship of the Cameronians (Scottish Rifles) until 1964.